TORONTO, Feb 28 (Reuters) – Canadian companies of nearly

 RBC, Canada’s largest bank and a huge mortgage lender,

-measured affordability as the percentage of monthly pre-tax
+measures affordability as the percentage of monthly pre-tax

 income for a household needed to cover the typical costs of